How to wash a duvet: Expert tips to keep your bedding fresh and clean

 How to wash a duvet without a washing machine?

-“If you don’t have a washing machine, it’s still possible to wash your duvet by hand.
+“If you don’t have a washing machine or if your duvet is too big to fit in the washing machine, it’s still possible to wash your duvet by hand.
 Every duvet differs, so again, be sure to check the care label before proceeding.
 However, all you need to wash a duvet is a bathtub and laundry detergent,” Warren says.

 • Fill your bathtub with enough water to fully submerge the duvet